rhyan00/SC1015_B125_Group-7-Mini-Project/README.md

 This is our Mini-Project for SC1015 which is based on the energy consumption of Tétouan City.
 For a detailed walkthrough, please view the source code in this order:

 1. Exploratory Data Analysis
-2. Random Forest
-3. LTSM
-4. XGBoost

-# Welcome to B125_Team 7's repository

-## About
-This is our Mini-Project for SC1015 which is based on the energy consumption of Tétouan City.
-For a detailed walkthrough, please view the source code in this order:

-1. Exploratory Data Analysis
 2. XBGBoost
 3. LSTM
 4. Random